Feature Transportation Improves Graph Neural Networks: Abstract

 \section{Abstract}

 Graph neural networks (GNNs) have shown remarkable success in learning representations for graph-structured data.
-However, GNNs still face challenges in modeling complex phenomena that involve advection.
-In this paper, we propose a novel GNN architecture based on Advection-Diffusion-Reaction systems, called ADR-GNN.
-Advection models the directed transportation of information, diffusion captures the local smoothing of information, and reaction represents the non-linear transformation of information in channels.
+However, GNNs still face challenges in modeling complex phenomena that involve feature transportation.
+In this paper, we propose a novel GNN architecture inspired by Advection-Diffusion-Reaction systems, called ADR-GNN.
+Advection models feature transportation, while diffusion captures the local smoothing of features, and reaction represents the non-linear transformation between feature channels.
 We provide an analysis of the qualitative behavior of ADR-GNN, that shows the benefit of combining advection, diffusion, and reaction.
 To demonstrate its efficacy, we evaluate ADR-GNN on real-world node classification and spatio-temporal datasets, and show that it improves or offers competitive performance compared to state-of-the-art networks.